 B. UI, Clarity of rules and outcomes.

 On UI, Dnieper River Lines is the worst of any Avalon Hill game I have played so far – not a small feat.
-You need to keep your eyes glued to your screen to understand what’s happening, as enemy movements scroll sometimes too fast to follow, and sometimes agonizingly slow.
+You need to keep your eyes glued to your screen to understand what’s happening, as the text scrolls sometimes too fast to follow, and sometimes agonizingly slowly.
 At the end of the enemy turn, there is no final recap of where the detected enemies are, and yet, just like in Napoleon’s Campaigns, your troops will tell you that “Russians are seen nearby“.
 Where ?
 Your troops won’t tell.

 The manual has some glaring mistakes.
 It states for instance that only some specific units “may fire on enemy mechanized units during enemy movement phase”, but in my experience, all units can fire at all types of enemy units during the movement phase.
 The manual mentions a range of 5 for artillery support but either terrain has an impact specified nowhere in the manual, or the maximum range is much smaller.
 When it is not mistakes, it is omissions : the manual mentions that units that “retreat” move back by two tiles, but it does not mention that there are also “withdrawals”, when units move back by one tile.
 In general, the rules you care about (combat in particular) are not explained in any satisfying way.
 I don’t expect full details, but does terrain even play a role ?
 I have no idea.